 IFRS was established by the International Accounting Standards Board (IASB).
 Over 120 nations utilize these standards, including all European Union (EU) member states.

-The US government organization in charge of safeguarding investors, ensuring the integrity of the securities markets, known as the SEC (Securities and Exchange Commission), has shown interest in adopting IFRS.
+The U.S. government organization in charge of safeguarding investors, ensuring the integrity of the securities markets, known as the SEC (Securities and Exchange Commission), has shown interest in adopting IFRS.
 The US, however, is not likely to interchange standards anytime soon due to the disparities between the two.

 However, as new accounting concerns emerge, the FASB and the IASB keep working together to establish similar rules.
 As an example, new revenue recognition rules were issued jointly by the FASB and IASB.